Last updated on December 3rd, 2021 at 01:14 am

 Saying this, immediately brings to mind Elafonissos beach, a small island south of the region of Laconia.

-The island connects to the mainland through a sandy beach that creates an amazing landscape.
+The island is connected to the mainland through a sandy beach that creates an amazing landscape.
 For many, this is one of the most spectacular and beautiful beaches in Greece.

 Equally beautiful beaches, however, are everywhere in the Peloponnese.
 Such as Mavrovouni beach in Gythio, Voidokilia beach in Pylos, the beaches in Methoni and Koroni, and some others in the beautiful small bays of Messinia.